Align

 Feature used by many clients

-The Events & Workshops module became the main feature used by clients running one-time events and ad-hoc workshops.
+The Events & Workshops module are used by clients running one-time events and ad-hoc workshops.

 Business owners preferred managing events within the platform